EliasC/EliasC.github.io/README.md

 Publications and Presentations
 ------------------------------
+* [2024] Arrays in Practice: An Empirical Study of Array Access Patterns on the JVM -- Programming'24 ([paper](https://programming-journal.org/2024/8/14/))
 * [2023] Reference Capabilities for Flexible Memory Management -- OOPSLA'23
   ([paper](https://dl.acm.org/doi/10.1145/3622846))
 * [2023] Encore: Coda -- Springer Nature (Paper to be posted)